Skip to main content

 • Consultative skills - Fellows will learn to perform imaging consultations with primary care physicians with increasing independence throughout the year.
 The fellows should learn to become leaders of the health care team with respect to thoracic or cardiac imaging of the patient.

-• Conferences - The care of patients with cardiothoracic disease requires a multi-disciplinary approach, and fellows will actively engage in multidisciplinary conferences, work with other members of the health care team and lead the imaging discussion of the patient.
+• Conferences - The care of patients with cardiothoracic disease requires a team approach, and fellows will actively engage in multidisciplinary conferences, working with other members of the health care team and leading discussion of the patient’s imaging.

 Teaching skills:

-• Fellows will develop teaching skills during their training.
+• Fellows will have their opportunity to develop their teaching skills throughout the course of training.
 Teaching activities may include teaching of medical students, residents, nurses and members of other medical disciplines.
 Fellows will provide one or more didactic lectures during their fellowship year.

 • Teaching file - The fellow will contribute interesting cases to the cardiopulmonary teaching file.